 The "galactic core" which is the star rich "bulge" of the disc lies on the bottom right corner above the rooftops, and at the tip of the constellation Sagittarius or the "teapot".
 The lower half of the diameter continues below the horizon visible from southern hemisphere.
 Somewhere behind the thick gas and dust obscuring the star light, lies a supermassive black hole around which a hundred billion stars in our galaxy rotate.
 The sun goes around that center once in 250 million years.

-The house peeking from the left is ours and one can see a bit of one of my south-west facing bedroom windows.
+The house peeking from the left is where I live, and one can see a bit of one of my south-west facing bedroom windows.
 Sometimes when I am up at night I will stand behind this glass to check if the skies are clear of clouds to decide if it is worth the trip downstairs for a viewing or imaging session.

 No comments: